-- 1. Drop with No Penalty: If enrollment is terminated on or before the last day to drop without receiving a grade (a date listed in the Academic Calendar), no grade will be assigned, and the course will not appear on the student's permanent record. - 2.
-Drop with Penalty: If enrollment is terminated after the above date but before the last day to drop or withdraw (a date also listed in the Academic Calendar), a grade of W will be assigned, and the course and grade will appear on the student's permanent record.
+- 1. Drop with No Penalty: If enrollment is terminated on or before the last day to drop without receiving a grade (a date listed in the Academic Calendar), no grade will be assigned, and the course will not appear on the student's permanent record. - Drop with Penalty: If enrollment is terminated after the above date but before the last day to drop or withdraw (a date also listed in the Academic Calendar), a grade of W will be assigned, and the course and grade will appear on the student's permanent record.
 Undergraduate students, please see important information below regarding drop course limits. - 3.
-Withdrawal from the university: In addition to completing the procedures explained above, students who are dropping all courses must return all library books and laboratory equipment and have the university record clear in every respect.
+Withdrawal from the university: In addition to completing the procedures explained above, students who are dropping all courses must return all library materials and laboratory equipment and have the university record clear in every respect.
 If a student is unable to come to the Office of the Registrar and Student Records at the time of withdrawal, the student may write to request that the withdrawal be made.
 The recorded date for the withdrawal shall be the date the student's letter is received.
 If the withdrawal comes after the last date to withdraw without receiving a grade, but before the Drop with Penalty period ends, the grade of "W" will be assigned - 4.
 If a grade of "W" is received prior to a guilty finding of academic dishonesty, the student will become liable for the Academic Honesty penalty, including "F" grades. - 5.
 A student will not be allowed to drop a course after the Drop with Penalty period.
-The student can only be awarded a grade of A,B,C,D,I, or F by the instructor. - 6.
+The student can only be awarded a grade of A,B,C,D,I, or F on the grade roster by the instructor.
+Students wanting to be dropped after the Drop with Penalty period should contact their instructor.
+An instructor who wishes to drop a student with a grade of "W" should make the request by sending an email to the Registrar/Student Records email at registration@uhv.edu.
+The instructor must make the request. - 6.
 A student-athlete will not be allowed to change his/her schedule after initial eligibility is certified unless approved by the Faculty Athletic Representative.
 Contact the Athletics Department for more information or questions.